davidgiven/ptracker/README.md

 website at http://cowlark.com.
 There may or may not be anything interesting there.

-The sample track, _Onward Ride_, is a cover of Proton's SID version (https://csdb.dk/sid/?id=57172) of Jugi's MOD classic (https://modarchive.org/index.php?request=view_by_moduleid&query=50820) which was the soundtrack to Dope (https://www.pouet.net/prod.php?which=37), one of the most significant demoscene works ever.
+One of the sample track, _Onward Ride_, is a cover of Proton's SID version (https://csdb.dk/sid/?id=57172) of Jugi's MOD classic (https://modarchive.org/index.php?request=view_by_moduleid&query=50820) which was the soundtrack to Dope (https://www.pouet.net/prod.php?which=37), one of the most significant demoscene works ever.
+The other is a cover of Darude's Sandstorm, which is released twenty-five years ago.
+I feel old.